-All of us are familiar with the Pythagorean Theorem, which states that in a right triangle, the square of the hypotenuse is equal to the sum of the squares of the legs of the right triangle.
+The Pythagorean Theorem is a basic concept which states that in a right triangle, the square of the hypotenuse equals the sum of the squares of the length of the other two sides of the triangle.
 Diagrammatically, in the following right triangle,

 Conventionally, the side opposite to angle C is represented by c, the side opposite to angle A is represented by a, and the side opposite to angle B is represented by b.